SteveJohnson/Exosphere-Bootstrap-Template/README.md

 ### Additional Notes ###

-- lib/bootstrap is a Git submodule of https://github.com/twbs/bootstrap
+- lib/bootstrap is a Git submodule of https://github.com/twbs/bootstrap - download it with ```git submodule init && git submodule update```
 - assets/ contains the contents of lib/bootstrap/dist and lib/bootstrap/js